shmiko/shmiko.github.io/_posts/2016-06-21-what-ever-happened-to-good-manners.md

 ### Have you wondered about online etiquette?

-There are many articles about which suggest the do's and don'ts.
-Like this one for example written by the Jomer Gregorio at [cjgdigitalmarketing](http://cjgdigitalmarketing.com/top-8-social-media-etiquette-for-business-infographic/) or this one written by Outbound Engine [Social Media Etiquette for Business: 25 Do's & Don'ts](http://www.outboundengine.com/blog/social-media-etiquette-for-business-25-dos-donts/).
+There are many articles about which suggest the do's and do not's.
+Like this one for example written by the Jomer Gregorio at [cjgdigitalmarketing](http://cjgdigitalmarketing.com/top-8-social-media-etiquette-for-business-infographic/) or this article written by Outbound Engine [Social Media Etiquette for Business: 25 Do's & Don'ts](http://www.outboundengine.com/blog/social-media-etiquette-for-business-25-dos-donts/).

-Have you offered an endorsement on linkedin for a known and warranted skill?
+Have you offered an endorsement on linkedin for a friend or co-worker to confirm a known and warranted skill?
 Yet did you get the favor returned, I suspect not.
+It may not be of any concern to you but ask yourself why the feature exists?
-Really, people should realise that LinkedIn is all about networking and people rely on having those positive reinforcements made though respected peers.
-Networking is about increasing business, or reaching out for new opportunities and simply ignoring justified acknowledgments of capabilities or skills is potentially harmful to others.
+People should realise that LinkedIn is all about networking and networked connections often rely on having those positive reinforcements made though respected peers.
+Networking is about increasing business, or reaching out for new opportunities and simply ignoring justified acknowledgments of skills is not right.

 Unless it is really not justified to offer an endorsement or reciprocate the recommendation you may have received, then just do the right thing.